Monday, October 20, 2025

 I've written quite a bit about this.
 Here, what I want to say (or repeat) is that I came to this by a fascination with the timbre of a particular note, the lowest note on a cheap Gemieinhardt.
 The lowest note on woodwind instruments is the most funky, and while the timbre variation on the flute is not as pronounced as on other instruments like the oboe (which this will largely be about), still there is some variation.

-Woodwind instruments as a class of instruments are unusual in this respect: the variation in their timbre across individual notes, from one instrument to another, and between different instruments of the family are great.
+Woodwind instruments, as a class of instruments, are unusual in this respect: the variation in their timbre across individual notes, from one instrument to another, and between different instruments of the family is great.
 Much more than say string instruments, a piano, or electronically synthesized instruments, even electronically synthesizing woodwind instruments.

 There is a reason for this, but I won't go into the technical reasons here.

-But to try to get this idea of inhomogeneity between different woodwind instruments, consider opening from a woodwind quintet by Jacques Ibert, Trois Piece Breves:
+But to try to get this idea of inhomogeneity between different woodwind instruments, consider opening from a woodwind quintet by Jacques Ibert, Trois Pieces Breves:

 Note: not all of the instruments in a woodwind quintet are strictly woodwinds; there is one brass instrument, the French Horn.